The Erotic Hero of a Steamy 1991 Sally Quinn Novel Was Based on...Anthony Fauci

 Spoiler alerts ahead: ‘She,’ in this instance, is Sadie Grey, the fictitious First Lady whose amorous travails over two novels and three presidential administrations would leave Flaubert slack-jawed.
 Quinn packs the pages with enough political and domestic intrigue—The President’s son is illegitimate!
 The President is dead!
 The President has AIDS!
 The President has resigned!—that by the time a sandy-haired and wiry (sorry—”sexy”) NIH scientist named Michael Lanzer makes his entree on a Bahamian beachfront to strike up an affair with a widowed Fist Lady, it comes as a partial reprieve.

-But not for long: Sadie and Michael (who is married and Orthodox Jewish, though Fauci is not) start a long-simmering romance that, although playing out over months at mostly glacial pace, doesn’t lack for imagination.
+But not for long: Sadie and Michael (who is married and Orthodox Jewish, though Fauci is not) start a long-simmering romance that, while playing out over months at mostly glacial pace, doesn’t lack for imagination.
 Before long, Grey is mewing over Lanzer’s “low, melodious, sexy, almost hypnotic” voice.
 Suffice it to say that readers who are wise to Lanzer’s true identity will more than once find themselves confronted with a very naked Anthony Fauci.

 Meanwhile, Quinn’s eye for character vests Lanzer with qualities others have observed in the real Fauci twenty years later, now as the face of the government’s Covid-19 response.
 In Quinn’s pages, Grey has partnered with the new and untested First Lady on a federal AIDS commission—but finds the more arduous task to be dragging a shy and recalcitrant Lanzer to a White House soirée. (“I’ve really become a politician now and a PR man,” Lanzer complains, who misses the simpler days in his laboratory.)

-In Quinn’s Washington, the big scandals are drug use in the Department of Justice and an HIV-positive president—both of which would hardly register as asterisks by 2020 standards (or perhaps even semi-plausible theories of current affairs).
+In Quinn’s Washington, the big scandals are drug use in the Department of Justice and an HIV-positive president—both of which would hardly register as asterisks by 2020 standards (or perhaps even pass for semi-plausible theories of current affairs).
 But occasionally, there are glimpses of the future.
 In spite of himself, Lanzer charms the Beltway elite with his decency and candor.
 He is equally green to the crudeness of administration officials who are in over their head.
 “He seemed stunned that a cabinet officer could act this way at the White House,” Grey observes of a gobsmacked Lanzer, who looks on while a senior official spews reckless claims about HIV.
 Meanwhile, an incapacitated president leaves the nation feeling “rudderless;” Lanzer is nothing but supportive, offering his counsel and confidence to the White House at every stage.

 “He was so different from most Washington people, because he’s so self-effacing.
 He’s not in it for the glory or the name recognition,” Quinn recalled.
 She decided to have Grey “fall in love with this doctor who does this amazing work, and doesn’t get a lot of publicity.”